Gaussian pseudo-Orthogonal Ensemble of Real Random Matrices

-For $\lambda \mu >0$, we find the spectral distributions as intermediate statistics.\\ The paper is organized as follows: In sec.
-II, we construct various PS matrices and we prove their (hidden) similarity to real symmetric matrices (when $\lambda \mu>0$) and hence the reality of their eigenvalues.
-The constructed matrices when $\lambda \mu <0$ have eigenvalues as both real and complex conjugate pairs.
-We also find the pseudo-orthogonal property for the diagonalizing matrices of these PS matrices.
-In sec.
-III, we discuss the spectral statistics for the ensemble of constructed PS random matrices.
-In Sec.
-IV, we derive the NLSD ($p(s)$) for the case of $n=2$ of PS matrices discussed in Sec.
-II.
-Finally, we conclude our present work.
+The fitted parameters $a,b,c$;$~$and$~$$A,B,C$ are real and do depend on $n$.$~$Importantly, in complete parametric space of $\lambda$ and $\mu$ ($\lambda,~\mu {~\in~}\rm I\!R_{\ne 0}$), both the type of statistics, Wigner's surmise and intermediate statistics can be seen to occur. \\ The paper is organized as follows: in sec.\enspace II, we construct sets of real pseudo-symmetric matrices and we prove their (hidden) similarity to real symmetric matrices (when $\lambda \mu>0$) and hence the reality of their eigenvalues.
+The constructed matrices for the case $\lambda \mu <0$ have eigenvalues as both real and complex conjugate pairs.
+We also discuss the pseudo-orthogonal property for the diagonalizing matrices of these pseudo-symmetric matrices and show that these matrices form the pseudo-orthogonal group.
+In sec.\enspace IV, we investigate the spectral statistics for the ensemble of constructed pseudo-symmetric random matrices followed by a description of the unfolding procedure in sec.\enspace III.
+In sec.\enspace V, we derive the NLSD ($p(s)$) for an ensemble of $2 \times 2$ pseudo-symmetric matrices discussed in sec.\enspace II.
+Finally, we consider the more general form of constructed pseudo-symmetric matrices to find Wigner's distribution and intermediate statistics and then we conclude the present work.